Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 // Get the latest status of the subscription due to an operation / action.
 Task<OperationResult> GetOperationStatusResultAsync(Guid subscriptionId, Guid operationId);
 ```
+> **Note** If activation workflow is enabled, by turning on the flag - **IsAutomaticProvisioningSupported** in the ApplicationConfiguration table, the option to **Unsubscribe** is disabled for customers.
+Publisher has the option to delete the subscription via the action menu in the subscription listing in the Publisher Portal.

 ### Change Quantity

 - Log on to [AMP SDK sample application]().